webdriverio/webdriverio/docs/guide/testrunner/pageobjects.md

 The goal behind page objects is to abstract any page information away from the actual tests.
 Ideally you should store all selectors or specific instructions that are unique for a certain page in a page object, so that you still can run your test after you've completely redesigned your page.

-First of we need a main page object that we call `Page`.
+First off we need a main page object that we call `Page`.
 It will contain general selectors or methods all page objects will inherit from.
-Apart from all other page objects this one is created using the prototype model:
+Apart from all child page objects `Page` is created using the prototype model:

 ```js
 function Page () {